MarcL/marclittlemore.com/src/posts/2021/02-february/2021-02-09-dont-repeat-your-years.md

 I read [an article from a palliative nurse]((https://www.theguardian.com/lifeandstyle/2012/feb/01/top-five-regrets-of-the-dying)) who recorded the most common regrets of people on their deathbeds.
 This one stood out to me.

 {% quote %}
-"I wish I'd had the courage to live a life true to myself, not the life others expected of me."
+I wish I'd had the courage to live a life true to myself, not the life others expected of me.
 {% endquote %}

 Don't spend your own life waiting for life to happen to you.